cakephp/docs/en/development/routing.rst

 visited routes at the top of the routes file if possible.
 This will save having to check a number of routes that won't match on each request.

-Routes are parsed and matched in the order they are connected in.
+Routes are parsed and matched, in the order they are connected in.
 If you define two similar routes, the first defined route will have higher priority over the one defined latter.
 After connecting routes you can manipulate the order of routes using :php:meth:`Router::promote()`.